wsfreund/RingerCore/readme.md

 ### Logger

-This module provide the logging capabilities emulating Athena messaging system.
+This module provides logging capabilities that emulates Athena messaging system.
 The same levels provided by the Athena logging system are available (in decreasing verbosity order: VERBOSE, DEBUG, INFO, WARNING, FATAL).

 The logging level is determined via the `LoggingLevel` "enumeration" class.
-It is an [`EnumStringification`](#enumstringification) class, so the values can be easily be parsed from the command line.
+It is an [`EnumStringification`](#EnumStringification) class, so the values can be easily parsed when obtained from the command line.

 Meanwhile the `Logger` class adds the `self._logger` property and the level property for its inherited classes.
-A logger object can also be retrieved via the class method `Logger.getModuleLogger` when it is needed to use it without any object.
-The following example ilustrate both usage cases.
+A logger object can also be retrieved via the class method `Logger.getModuleLogger`, which makes possible the usage of `Logger` objects outside class scopes.
+The following example illustrates both usage cases.

 *The logging system is also compatible with IPython notebook (jupyter), as shown in the next example.
 Please note, however, that the jupyter messaging system causes miss-synchronization with the print command and the messages captured from the logging module.*